2023 Best Value Journalism Bachelor's Degree Schools in the Southeast Region

 Top 10 Best Journalism Bachelor's Degree Schools

 Our analysis found University of Florida to be the best value school for journalism students who want to pursue a bachelor’s degree in the Southeast Region .
-Located in the medium-sized city of Gainesville, UF is a public college with a fairly large student population.
+Located in the medium-sized city of Gainesville, UF is a public college with a very large student population.

 Out-of-state tuition fees for undergraduate students at UF are $28,659 per year.
 On average, journalism graduates from UF take out $16,650 in student loans while working on their Bachelor's Degree.